 5.1.3 In particular, the operator shall ensure the following animal welfare conditions:

-a. sufficient free movement and opportunity to express normal patterns of behavior, such as space to stand naturally, lie down easily, turn around, groom themselves and assume all natural postures and movements such as stretching, perching and wing flapping;
+a. sufficient free movement and opportunity to express normal patterns of behavior, such as space to stand naturally, lie down easily, , move around freely, groom themselves, sleep and nest comfortably, as well as assume all natural postures and movements such as stretching etc.;

-b. sufficient fresh air, water, feed and natural daylight to satisfy the needs of the animals;
+b. sufficient fresh air, water, feed, thermal comfort and natural daylight, to satisfy the needs of the animals;

 c. access to resting areas, shelter and protection from sunlight, temperature, rain, mud and wind adequate to reduce animal stress;

+d. provision of suitable materials and areas for exploratory and foraging behaviours;

+e. in addition to these general welfare conditions for all animal categories, provisions for specific animal groups also have to be taken into account, e.g. for cattle: social grooming and grazing; for pigs: rooting, separate lying-, activity/dunging- and feeding-areas, free farrowing, group housing; for poultry: nesting, wing stretching/flapping, foraging, dust-bathing, perching and preening.

 Note: animals whose management system requires tethering to make use of grazing can still be managed in compliance with these requirements.